svollath/deploy-cap-aks-cluster/README.md

 These scripts are for internal use, as they rely on some fixed presets.

 * Handle configuration files for various test/demo clusters on AKS
-* Deploy Azure AKS clusters with Azure or Kubernetes LoadBalancer
+* Deploy Azure AKS clusters
 * Get preconfigured scf-config-values.yaml files
 * Stop/start your clusters (VMs) by pointing to the config file
 * Delete clusters by pointing to the config file
+* Manage Azure DNS entries

 # Prerequisites